 All students follow courses in French within the framework of the National Curriculum which includes the four language skills: listening, speaking and writing.

 Students are assessed on a regular basis in these four skills through set-piece assessments and role-play.
 These assessment opportunities take place throughout a unit of work (one unit usually lasts a term) where work can be self, peer and / or teacher assessed in all 4 skills.
-Assignments are always given a National Curriculum level with advice on how to improve.
+Assignments are always given a Pathway with advice on how to improve.

-Some pieces of work are set as a competition such as the Year 7 animal poster assessment in writing where every class in a year group can gain a first, second and third prize.
-Year 8 and Year 9 students also prepare speaking presentations on topics such as when they go to a café or a shop and holidays.
-These are then assessed as a class or in pairs or by the teacher.
-All students are set targets at the beginning of the year and review their progress via a student progress sheet where they can reset their target as necessary and at the same time have an overview of their strengths and weaknesses in the four skills.
-Their progress is also recorded on the traffic light board system displayed opposite the French suite of rooms.
+Some pieces of work are set as a competition such as the Year 9 past tense explanation poster with a first, second and third prize.
+Year 7s prepare speaking presentations on their opinions of school lessons with Year 8 creating a role play using invitations and rejections.
+These are then assessed as a class or in pairs, or by the teacher.
+All students are set targets at the beginning of the year and review their progress via stickers on the front of their books or by pathway ladder sheets.
+Evidence of students' work in each year, achieving each pathway is displayed opposite the suite of French rooms.